dfinity/vscode-motoko/README.md

 This extension contributes the following settings:

 * `motoko.dfx`: The location of the `dfx` binary
-* `motoko.canister`: By default we'll choose the first canister defined in your project for now, use this setting to change that to a specific one
+* `motoko.canister`: By default we'll let you choose what canister defined in your project you want to use, use this setting to change that to a specific one